This week, I finally saw "The Muppets".

 Okay to be fair, he's not like Lola Bunny or Jar-Jar Binks or Poochie or anything.
 He's not a downright offensive or insulting new addition to the Muppet roster.
 He is, in fact, kind of the opposite: he is uninteresting in every way.
-Just a black hole of charisma.
+He is beige, through and through.
 He'd be easier to take if the older Muppets didn't stop every little while or so to say, "Hey, let's hear it for Walter!"

 He'd also be easier to take if his subplot didn't force me to consider Muppet biology.
 Yeah, really.
 Spoilertext time: So was Walter a Muppet adopted by a human family or did a human give birth to a Muppet?
 Bearing in mind that the Muppets have, up until this point, been absolutely and unquestionably real within their world, I honestly don't know which situation has worse implications.
 Either Muppets are a species, possibly a whole other order of life forms, or Muppet is a physical condition that different species can be born with.
 (And on a related note, let's not mention the freaky Jason Segel Muppet - though Walter's equivalent is hilarious.
 And speaking of...)